 3.12.
 Breach Reporting

 Any individual who suspects that a personal data breach has occurred as a result of the theft or exposure of personal data must immediately notify the Data Protection Officer providing a description of what occurred.
-Notification of the incident can be made via email, by calling, or by using the independent whistleblowing line: Mrs Jennifer Fuller, 07832 142599.
+Notification of the incident can be made via email to Laura Taylor on firstname.lastname@example.org.
 The Data Protection Officer will investigate all reported incidents to confirm whether or not a personal data breach has occurred.
 If a personal data breach is confirmed, the Data Protection Officer will follow the relevant authorised procedure based on the criticality and quantity of the personal data involved.
 For severe personal data breaches, the Berkley Care (Portobello Place) Ltd. Executive Team will initiate and chair an emergency response team to coordinate and manage the personal data breach response.

 The management team of each Berkley Care (Portobello Place) Ltd. service/entity must ensure that all Berkley Care (Portobello Place) Ltd. employees responsible for the processing of personal data are aware of and comply with the contents of this policy.
 In addition, each Berkley Care (Portobello Place) Ltd. service/entity will make sure all third parties engaged to process personal data on their behalf (i.e. their data processors) are aware of and comply with the contents of this policy.
 Assurance of such compliance must be obtained from all third parties, whether companies or individuals, prior to granting them access to personal data controlled by Berkley Care (Portobello Place) Ltd.